Th3Scp/kick-user-selector/README.md

 # Kick.com User Selector

 A browser extension for Kick.com that allows you to replace usernames in API requests when clicking on usernames in the Kick.com interface.
-This is particularly useful for streamers and moderators who want to interact with specific users programmatically.
+This is particularly useful for streamers and moderators who want to interact with specific users programmatically or gift the sub for a user is not in the chat that time.

 ## Features